simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### USB ports map

 To fix sleep issue I had to built a custom USBPorts.kext, SSDT-UIAC and SSDT-USBX wich maps all available ports on the T460s *except SD card reader and dock links*.
-If you need a different map, generate it with [Hackintool](https://github.com/headkaze/Hackintool):
+If you need a different map, e.g. to use Thinkpad dock, generate it with [Hackintool](https://github.com/headkaze/Hackintool):

 ```
-use USBInjectAll.kext instead of provided USBPorts.kext (reflect this change in config.plist)
+use EFI (first boot) wich contains USBInjectAll.kext
-remove SSDT-UIAC and SSDT-USBX
+generate a custom USB map according to your specific needs with Hackintool
-generate those files according to your specific needs with Hackintool
+place your USBPort.kext in OC/Kexts and SSDT-UIAC & SSDT_USBX in OC/ACPI (reflect these changes in config.plist)
-place your files in OC/Kexts and OC/ACPI (reflect this changes in config.plist)
+finally remove USBInjectAll.kext (reflect this change in config.plist)
 ```

 ### CPU Power Management

-I added two kexts to customize CPU profile:
+I added two kexts to customize i7-6600u CPU profile:

 ```
 CPUFriend.kext